dthain/compilers-fa23/midterm.md

 # Midterm Exam

-The midterm exam will be held on Friday, October 14th during the usual class time.
+The midterm exam will be held on Friday, October 13th during the usual class time.
 It will be closed book, and no calculators or phones are needed.
-The exam will cover chapters 1-6 in the book, and anything from the course project and homeworks is fair game.
+The exam will cover chapters 1-5 in the book, and anything from the course project and homeworks is fair game.
+Expect about four pages, each one covering a different problem.
 Be sure to study:

 - Overall structure and purpose of a compiler.
 - Scanning: